Houston Nutt: The Houston Nutt Rule

 Nutt recruited 37 players in February 2010, leading the SEC to enact the Houston Nutt Rule: effective August 1, 2010, "SEC teams will be limited to signing 28 football recruits, with the usual maximum of 25 allowed to enroll in the fall."

 ESPN recruiting analyst Tom Luginbill said:

 2010 season

 The Ole Miss Rebels finished 4–8 overall in the 2010 season, including 1–7 in the Southeastern Conference.
 Among the worst of these losses was to FCS-member Jacksonville State, which was Ole Miss' first loss to a lower division team since 1945.
 In an ironic twist, the head coach of Jacksonville State at the time was Jack Crowe, who was fired by athletic director Frank Broyles one game into the 1992 season as head coach at Arkansas, after a season-opening loss to FCS-member The Citadel.
 Houston Nutt was an assistant on Crowe's staff at that time.
+Nutt and Ole Miss lost to Arkansas this season, 38-24, and many Razorback fans jeered Nutt after the game.

 All four victories were vacated in 2019 as punishment for recruiting violations committed by members of Nutt's staff, leaving the team officially winless.
 It was Ole Miss' first winless record in modern times.